 The Faith Communities Today 2010, a national survey of 11,077 randomly sampled U.S. congregations, found that 68 percent of congregations took a financial hit due to the recession, with nearly 20 percent taking a “big hit.”

 Those figures exacerbate an ongoing decline in U.S congregations that saw the percentage of congregations in some or serious financial difficulty double to 20 percent in the last 10 years.

-“The downward trend was in place before the recession hit,” said David Roozen, principal investigator and director of the Hartford Institute for Religion Research at Hartford Seminary.
+“The downward trend was in place before the recession hit,” said David Roozen, principal investigator and director of the Hartford Institute for Religion Research at Hartford International University.
 “But the recession has contributed to extending the decline.”

 The survey, a project of the Cooperative Congregational Studies Partnership, included responses from 26 faith groups representing 32 of the country’s largest denominations.
 This is the fourth survey the partnership has undertaken since 2000.

 On the positive side, 10 percent of congregations reported they were recovering from the economic downturn as early as the spring of 2010, when the latest survey was taken.

 Among the strategies used by congregations to cope with the downturn, digging into savings and investments was among the most popular, followed by salary freezes or reductions in paid staff members.